Caffeine-Crammerss/fridgemate/README.md

 # fridgemate
-This is a repository for our project FridgeMate - Smart Fridge and Mobile App
+This is a repository for our project FridgeMate - Smart Fridge and Mobile App (Esed)